TedHusted/awake/awake.md/awake.md

 A photobot pauses in front of the threesome, waiting for permission.
 Heather looks at Elena for approval, and then nods to the bot, leaning into the couple for the click op.

-“Hey, speaking of Pulse,” says Heather, after the photographer scurries away, “my Association referrals suddenly improved quite a bit.
+“Hey, speaking of Pulse,” says Heather, after the bot slips  away, “my Association referrals suddenly improved quite a bit.
 Are you tweaking the algorithm?”

 “Every day,” jokes Elena.
 “I’ll pass along the praise to our engineers.”